codelixir/nought-pad/README.md

 # NoughtPad

-A blog website made using django
+A blog website made using Django and Bootstrap.